softlab-ntua/bencherl-site/howto.md

         </tr>
         <tr>
                 <td class="configuration-name">OTPS=&lt;Alias1=Path1,Alias2=Path2,...&gt;</td>
-                <td class="configuration-description">A comma-separated list of Erlang/OTP versions to run the benchmarks with.
+                <td class="configuration-description">A comma-separated list of Erlang/OTP versions to compile and run the benchmarks with.
 For each Erlang/OTP version, you must specify a unique alias and the path that leads to it.
 The default value is <span class="code">DEF_OTP=</span>.</td>
         </tr>
         <tr>
                 <td class="configuration-name">PLOT=[0|1]</td>